Rytual/OldPhonePad-OOP/README.md

 - Decorators wrapping things like Christmas presents
 - Observers watching everything like your paranoid neighbor

 This implementation is a love letter to those days when we read "Design Patterns" cover to cover and tried to use every pattern in every project.
 Sometimes we went too far.
 Sometimes we didn't go far enough.
-But we learned, and that's what matters.
+But we learned and that's what matters.

-The beauty of OOP isn't just about objects—it's about organizing complexity in a way that mirrors how we think about the real world.
+The beauty of OOP isn't just about objects - it's about organizing complexity in a way that mirrors how we think about the real world.
 A keypad is a thing.
 A decoder is a thing.
-They work together, but they're separate concerns.
-That's not over-engineering; that's just good engineering.
+They work together but they're separate concerns.
+That's not over-engineering, that's just good engineering.

 ## Related Repositories